 Built in 637, the Potala Palace was a royal palace of King Songtsan Gampo.
 In 1645, Lozang Gyatso, the Great Fifth Dalai Lama reconstructed the Potala Palace, from which time the Potala Palace became the residence of the Dalai Lama and the theocratic center of Tibet.

 Built in the 7th century, Jokhang Temple is located on Barkhor Square, Lhasa.
-It is the supreme temple of Tibetan Buddhism, and is considered as the most sacred and important temple by Tibetans.
-Jokhang Temple is a must for Lhasa tour.
+It is the supreme temple of Tibetan Buddhism and is considered the most sacred and important temple by Tibetans.
+Jokhang Temple is a must for the Lhasa tour.

 It was built by King Songtsan Gampo for his two brides: the Tang Princess Wencheng and Nepalese Princess Bhrikuti.
 The temple's architectural style combines Chinese Tang Dynasty design with Indian vihara design and Nepalese design.

-Lake Namtso is considered as one of the most beautiful places in Tibet.
-Located in Damxung County and Baingo County, Tibet Autonomous Region, Lake Namtso is the second largest salt water lake in China.
 Namtso means 'Heaven Lake' in Tibetan.
-Lake Namtso is at an altitude of about 4,718 meters (15,479 feet) - truly a lake in the sky.
+Namtso is at an altitude of about 4,718 meters (15,479 feet) - truly a lake in the sky.

 Yamdrok Lake (Yamdrok Yumtso) is one of the three holy lakes in Tibet.
 Located in Nagarzê County, Shannan Prefecture, Yamdrok Lake is about 70 kilometers from Lhasa.